restic/restic/doc/REST_backend.md

 Deletes the blob with the given ID and type.
-Returns "200 OK" if the given blob exists and has been deleted, "404 Blob not found" otherwise.
+Returns "200 OK" if the given blob exists and has been deleted, "404 blob not found" otherwise.